 - Account details for internet banking can be acquired by emailing email@example.com.

 - The books are not available immediately as they will be shipped from the US and will take a few weeks to arrive.
 We will get in touch once your order is available for collection.

-Whether you child is a baby, toddler, or preschooler, at primary school, intermediate or high school there is a Phase Guide for you.
+Whether you child is a baby, toddler, or preschooler, at primary school, intermediate or high school or now an emerging adult there is a Guide for you.
 I can’t recommend these guides more highly – with minimal words and a whole lot of practicality, they are worth it.
 And more importantly your child is worth it.
 If you have any questions feel free to get in touch by emailing firstname.lastname@example.org.

 |NEW BABY – THE “I NEED YOU NOW” PHASE|

 |ONE YEAR OLD – THE “I CAN DO IT” PHASE|

 |TWO-YEAR-OLD – THE “I CAN DO IT” PHASE|

 |FOUR-YEAR-OLD – THE “WHY?”
 PHASE|